 When an individual is put behind bars and booked for a major criminal offense, they must wait in jail until a bail hearing.
 It is at this bail hearing that the judge sets the bail amount.
 If that individual can't raise the amount of money, they need to remain in jail until their court date.
 However that does not always have to hold true; they can also seek the help of a bondsman.

-Unfortunately, most people end up staying in jail until their court appearance because most do not have a large sum of money sitting around in the bank.
+Sadly, most people end up staying in prison until their court appearance due to the fact that a lot of do not have a large sum of cash sitting around in the bank.

-- The name and location of the jail where the defendant is detained
+- The name and location of the jail where the suspect is held

 - The booking number in the police blotter

 In most cases, the bondsman requires collateral with the deal.
 This is understandable, considering the risks involved.
 A prisoner is a possible flight risk, and are many examples where a bonds company had to employ a bounty hunter to recover the fleeing suspect.

 But what is accepted as collateral?
 Essentially, when a bonding company considers something valuable, you are able to use it as collateral for the bail.
 Below are a number of examples:

 - Bank accounts

 If you can't afford the bail bond right now, bonding companies have payment plans that you can use.
 Simply talk to the bondsman to figure out what option is the best one when it comes to your circumstances.

 Use this website to find a bonding company that is perfect for your needs.
 Almost all of them are open day and night, ready to assist you or a family member to spend the least amount of time in jail as possible.